-Dr. Jingsong Wang ("Dr. Wang"), aged 58, was appointed as an independent non-executive Director on April 17, 2018.
+Dr. Jingsong Wang ("Dr. Wang"), aged 59, was appointed as an independent non-executive Director on April 17, 2018.
 He is the chairman of each of the Remuneration Committee and Nomination Committee.
 Dr. Wang is the chief executive officer of Harbour BioMed Shanghai Co., Ltd. since December 2016, a global biotech company specializing in developing biological therapeutics in the areas of immunology and inflammatory diseases with operations in Boston, Rotterdam and Shanghai.
 From November 2011 to December 2015, he was the Head of China R&D of Sanofi (China) Investment Co., Ltd. Dr. Wang has been an executive director, the chief executive officer and chairman of the board of HBM Holdings Limited since July 2016 (which is a company listed on the Hong Kong Stock Exchange with stock code 2142).
+Since September 2021, Dr. Wang has been serving as an independent director of the board of Xinjiang Bai Hua Cun Pharma Tech Co., Ltd. (which is a company listed on the Shanghai Stock Exchange with stock code 600721).